htcondor/htcondor/docs/version-history/feature-versions-24-x.rst

 Bugs Fixed:

+- If HTCondor output transfer (including the standard output and error logs) fails after an input transfer failure, HTCondor now reports the input transfer failure (instead of the output transfer failure).
+  :jira:`2645`

 - If HTCondor detects that an invalid checkpoint has been downloaded for a self-checkpoint jobs using third-party storage, that checkpoint is now marked for deletion and the job rescheduled.